gill-gemini/WSD-2015/README.md

 * Password : `foobar`

-Mandatory and optional requirments are mentioned on the below mentioned webpage.
+Mandatory and optional requirments by the teaching assistant are mentioned on the below mentioned webpage.

 * https://docs.google.com/document/d/1SH_UOPFHu4_rxHER76oXGGMiqCSVuqbr03HQiChAYTw/pub